 With the introduction of the new post of Assistant Audit Officer (AAO), Paper 4 has been added to CGL Tier 2.
 The duration of this paper is 120 minutes.
 It will consist of 100 questions of 2 marks each.
 0.5 mark will be deducted for an incorrect answer.

 SSC has introduced a new paper i.e. Tier 3 in place of the personal interview round recently.
-The majority of students are oblivious to its pattern and confused as to how to prepare for it.
+Candidates can prepare for the Tier 3 Desciptive Paper once they are well acquainted with the syllabus and pattern .
 Here is all the pertinent information.

 SSC CGL Tier 3 exam is conducted in pen and paper mode.
 It is a 100-mark Descriptive paper in English/Hindi (writing essays/precis/letter/applications etc.).
 The time allotted to this paper is 60 minutes (80 minutes for visually handicapped candidates and those suffering from Cerebral Palsy).

 This exam is qualifying in nature and marks are included in the preparation of the final merit.
 The paper is bilingual i.e. you can choose to write answers either in Hindi or English Language.

 Read More About SSC CGL Tier 3 Exam Pattern

 SSC CGL Tier 4 exam is held after the declaration of the Tier 2 result of the Combined Graduate Level Exam (CGL).
 Candidates who successfully qualify the Tier 2 exam are eligible for Tier 4 exam.

 It comprises two types of tests i.e Computer Proficiency Test (CPT) and Data Entry Speed Test (DEST).
 The objective is to test your ability to do basic tasks such as type correctly at a reasonable speed and your knowledge of fundamental office software tools like Microsoft Word, Excel and Powerpoint.